AshKyd/briscycle/site/brisbane-city/bike-hire-in-brisbane/index.md

 </div>
 </div>

-## Life hack: get a day pass
+## 🤑 Life hack: get a day pass

 Beam and Neuron aren't exactly cheap.
 If you're doing anything more than a quick scoot, a daily or weekly pass is much better value.

-A _Universal Pass_ on Beam will set you back $15 for a day, or $33 for a week.
+- **BEAM**: A _Universal Pass_ on Beam will set you back $15 for a day, or $33 for a week.
 This includes free unlocks and 120 minutes per day.
-There is no monthly option, and you may only use the pass [in the city where you bought it](https://support.ridebeam.com/en/articles/6795893-am-i-able-to-use-my-pass-in-other-cities.
+There is no monthly option, and you may only use the pass [in the city where you bought it](https://support.ridebeam.com/en/articles/6795893-am-i-able-to-use-my-pass-in-other-cities).

-The _Neuron Pass_ costs $15 for a day, $33 for a week, or $99 for 30 days.
+- **Neuron**: The _Neuron Pass_ costs $15 for a day, $33 for a week, or $99 for 30 days.
 This includes free unlocks, and 90 minutes of rides per day.
 As an extra benefit you can use this pass in any other Australian city too.

 While this sounds like a lot of money, a couple of trips can easily exceed the price of a daily pass so it often works out cheaper to just get one.

-## Wear a helmet
+## 🪖 Wear a helmet

 Australian law requires you wear a helmet at all times while you ride a bicycle.
 This is strictly enforced and the fines are quite steep, so don't risk it.

 There are usually helmets provided on the bikes, although occasionally it may be damaged or missing.

 There will usually be another bike nearby with a helmet, so check around.
-You can also buy a cheap helmet for under $20 from department stores in an emergency.
+You can also buy a cheap helmet for under $25 from department stores like Big W or Target in an emergency.

 Check out more [rules on riding bikes](/bicycle-regulation).

-## CityCycle
+## 🚲 The old CityCycles

 CityCycle was the old bike hire scheme, which opened in 2010 and was retired in 2021.